DrYenyen/PPPwn-Tinker-GUI/README.md

 1. During a quick initial test of the C++ additions by [nn9dev](https://github.com/nn9dev/PiPiPenetrate?tab=readme-ov-file) i accidentally typed in decimal only values Spray Num 1100 and Corrupt Num 20 instead of HEX values 0x1100 and 0x20.
 2. This led to an extremely quick and highly successful result.
 3. if you'd like to try this start with Spray Num 1100 in decimal for Corrupt Num 2 in decimal and work around these values to see what works for you.

+# Custom IPV6
+1. This allows for a custom ipv6 to be used in the following format 4141:4141:4141:4141 or 1e1e:1e1e:1e1e:1e1e
+2. It has been added for people to Tinker with no strats are known beyond that changing it allows for the exploit to actually work on some consoles.
+3. Can be set to use the original ipv6 by TheFlow which is 4141:4141:4141:4141 in case the default by Borris-ta gives negative results.
+4. The fe80:: part of the address is handled internally.

+# Nice-To-Have additions
+1. no wait for padi tickbox
+2. Network settings shortcut button
+3. CMD ipconfig button

 # PPPwn-Tinker C++ Instructions
 1. Choose your ethernet interface